turgu1/esp32-oberon-compiler/doc/Users Guide.md

 Support for:

-- Heap allocation through the New function.
+- Heap allocation through the `New` function.
 - Garbage collection
 - General timing functions
 - Error trap support

 This module is currently being developped.
+The application program that requires this module must initialize it through the `Kernel.Init` procedure.

 ### Module Out